huwmiles/TechincalAssessment/README.md

 Calculate the maximum number of videos plays that were playing concurrently from a given JSON file.

-Sample data has been created for this project.

 ## Assumptions

 - All end times are after their corresponding start time.